 Remember when Dr. Williams mentioned that knotless braids could take longer to install?
 That is generally the case.
 Mainly because your braider has to stop to add extra hair as they finish each braid.
 This not only means you're in the chair longer, but the time required and the thoughtful technique used to create each braid can bump the service price up.

 Pros and Cons

 Knotless braids seem to have more pros than cons.
 However, if adding a few additional hours (and coins) to your braiding session feels like too much, traditional box braids may be your best bet.
 Your time spent in the chair will vary depending on your hair length, thickness, and how long your braids are—so check in with your stylist before booking to get a guesstimate.
 You can plan for up to nine hours (five at the least) and a bill that can cost up to $300 or more per session, but again, this will vary.

 How Do You Care for Them?

-However, knotless braids present a challenge that can happen with traditional box braids (but could be a little more difficult to hide since the hair at the scalp isn't intertwined with kanekalon hair): Frizz.
-We know.
-Frizz is generally not what you want, but you can't leave your scalp high and dry (literally).
-Washing your hair and scalp is important so that you can prevent build-up and keep your hair moisturized even while it's protected.
+However, knotless braids present a challenge that can happen with traditional box braids (but could be a little more difficult to hide since the hair at the scalp isn't intertwined with kanekalon hair): Frizz and dryness.
+Washing your hair and scalp is important so you can prevent buildup and keep your hair moisturized, even while it's protected.
 You'll also want to follow up each wash with a leave-in conditioner to seal in moisture.

-There is one product you'll want to keep on hand (well, two): mousse and a blow-dryer.
-Applying mousse to your roots, wrapping them in a scarf, and blowing your roots dry can help combat frizz.
-If you find frizz is still a challenge, try watching a few YouTube videos (like this one by Brandi Lofton) to see how she fights frizz in action while keeping her hair in tip-top condition.
+There is one product you'll want to keep on hand (well, two): mousse, plus a blow-dryer.
+Applying mousse to your roots, wrapping them in a scarf, and blowing your roots dry can help keep the hair near your scalp defined and fresh.
+If you find frizz is still a challenge, you can book a retouch with your stylist to refresh your knotless braids, or try watching a few YouTube videos (like this one by Brandi Lofton) to see how people fight frizz in action while keeping their hair in tip-top condition.